Hebbinkpro/pmmp-webserver/README.md

 A single query is represented as `<name>=<value>`.<br>
 To request all queries you can use `HttpUrl->getQuery()`, or to request only a single value you can use `HttpRequest->getQueryParam($name)`.

-## How does it work
-### The server and client connections
-- When you start the `WebServer`, a tcp server socket will be created on the given address and port.
-- When the socket is created, a newly created `SocketListenTask` will run every tick and check if the socket server has new incoming clients.
-- When there is a new client found, a new instance of `WebClient` will be generated, containing all info about the client.
-- The `WebClient` will be added to the list of clients in `ClientSocketListenerTask`.
-- the `ClientSocketListenerTask` also runs every tick and checks if any of the clients have sent requests.
-- When a client send a request, the request will be handled by the `Router` of the `WebServer`
-### The Router
-- When a request has to be handled by a router, `Router->handleRequest(WebClient, HttpRequest)` is called.
-- The `Router` will check all of it's existing routes.
-When no (valid) `Route` is found, the `Router` returns an `404 Not Found` error to the client.
-- When a valid `Route` is found, the route will be executed and the action of the `Route` will be executed.